kuskusapp/kuskus/readme.md

 ## Deploy

-TODO: see how Tauri apps get built.
+TODO: see how Tauri apps get built

 TODO: deploy website + assets on cloud provider